grafana/loki/docs/getting-started/grafana.md

    when running locally or with Docker using port mapping, the address is likely `http://localhost:3100`.
 When running with docker-compose or Kubernetes, the address is likely `https://loki:3100`.
-6. To see the logs, click <kbd>Explore</kbd> on the sidebar, seelct the Loki datasource in the top-left dropdown, and then choose a log stream using the
+6. To see the logs, click <kbd>Explore</kbd> on the sidebar, select the Loki datasource in the top-left dropdown, and then choose a log stream using the
    <kbd>Log labels</kbd> button.